 Kurt first became involved in social justice in college when he founded a free kitchen to serve hungry folks on the streets of Buffalo.
 In Portland, he worked for Transition Projects and New Avenues for Youth before joining the PHFS team.
 Kurt loves hanging out with his family, listening to great music, and spending time outdoors.
 Read more.

 With a passion for meeting the tangible needs of others, Bethany has a Human Services degree from Western Washington University.
 For the past 12 years she has worked in the nonprofit sector, with the majority of her experience in volunteer management and event logistics.
 Read more.

 Emma was born and raised in Lawrence, Kansas where she studied English and American Studies at the University of Kansas (Rock Chalk!).
-She began her nonprofit career nine years ago at an arts based nonprofit, doing everything from office administration to teaching preschool.
+She began her nonprofit career ten years ago at an arts based nonprofit, doing everything from office administration to teaching preschool.
 Read more.

 Carl worked at a couple of non-profits that serve the homeless population in Denver, Colorado, for the past 10 years.
 Although much of his previous work focused on youth and individuals, he finds working with families to be inspiring.
 “It’s amazing to watch families work together to get the things they need accomplished.
 I find it to be a great display of the necessity of togetherness that keeps us all going!”
 Read more.